edison16a/Ultimate-Tic-Tac-Toe/README.md

 👫 2-Player Mode: Face off against friends and family in an epic battle of strategy and skill.

-🎨 Stunning Design: Enjoy a clean, modern interface with customizable color schemes and animations.

 🎯 Unique Rules: Send opponents to specific boards or claim the advantage with strategic moves.

 ⚡ Fast-Paced Fun: Quick turns keep the game exciting and engaging!